Telenav/smithy/README.md

    server code to in order to differentiate validation problems as bad requests;
    eventually will contain generic APIs for a few other things to avoid code generation from being tied to a specific server framework.
+* `smithy-openapi-wrapper` - if included in the `<dependencies>` section where using the Maven plugin, will generate Swagger documentation from your smithy model
+ * `smithy-simple-server-generator` - generates an HTTP server

 Other Stuff
 -----------